+Potentially Significant Potentially Significant Less Than Significant No Impact

+Impact Unless Impact

+Mitigation Incorporated

+3.1 AESTHETICS

-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact 3.1 AESTHETICS Would the project: a.
-Have a substantial adverse effect on a scenic vista?
-X The site is located in an industrial, urbanized setting and develop that is currently used as a CDI processing facility.
-Operations ar fencing and the Material Recovery Facility and transfer station be result in any change to the view-scape, and no scenic vistas will e screened to building.
-The from view by e proposed j y solid perii meter b.
-Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-X The proposed project will not entail demolition of any structures scenic resources, historic buildings or scenic highways as there a immediate project vicinity. c.
-Substantially degrade the existing visual character or quality of the site and its surroundings because of height, bulk, pattern, scale, character, or other features??
-X The proposed project does not entail any new construction.
-I urbanized, setting and the proposed project will not result in an the visual character of the area. d.
-Create a new source of substantial light or glare that would adversely affect day or nighttime views in the area?
-X
+Would the project:

+a.
+Have a substantial adverse effect on a scenic vista? Х

+The site is located in an industrial, urbanized setting and developed with a one-story warehouse building that is currently used as a CDI processing facility.
+Operations are screened from view by solid perimeter fencing and the Material Recovery Facility and transfer station building.
+The proposed project will not result in any change to the view-scape, and no scenic vistas will be adversely impacted.

+b.
+Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings Х within a state scenic highway?

+The proposed project will not entail demolition of any structures or result in any damage or impacts to scenic resources, historic buildings or scenic highways as there are none on the project site or in the immediate project vicinity.

+c.
+Substantially degrade the existing visual character or quality of the site and its surroundings because of height, bulk, pattern, Х scale, character, or other features??

+The proposed project does not entail any new construction.
+The project site is located in an industrial, urbanized, setting and the proposed project will not result in any significant changes or adverse impacts to the visual character of the area.

+d.
+Create a new source of substantial light or glare that would v adversely affect day or nighttime views in the area? Λ